Classification with Costly Features in Hierarchical Deep Sets: Method

-\paragraph{Input pre-processing.} The features in $\bar x$ can be of different data types, and before the processing with a neural network, they have to be converted into real vectors.
+The features in an observation $\bar x$ can be of different data types.
+Before processing with a neural network, they have to be converted into real vectors (only the features holding a value, not \emph{set} features).
 For strings, we observed good performance with character tri-gram histograms \citep{damashek1995gauging}.
 This hashing mechanism is simple, fast, and conserves similarities between strings.
+We used it for its simplicity and acknowledge that any other string processing mechanism is possible.
 One-hot encoding is used with categorical features.

+For effectivity, the pre-processing step can take place before the training for the whole dataset.
+When the complete dataset is unavailable and the features are directly streamed upon request (e.g., during real-world inference), the values are converted on the fly.

-If the feature is unobserved, a zero vector of appropriate size is used.
-To help the model differentiate between observed and unobserved features, each feature in $\bar x$ is augmented with a \emph{mask}.
+During inference, the feature values can be unknown.
+In this case, a zero vector of the appropriate size is used.
+To help the model differentiate between observed and unobserved features, each feature in $x$ is augmented with a \emph{mask}.
 It is a single real value, either $1$ if the feature is observed or $0$ if not.
 In sets, the mask is the fraction of the corresponding branch that is observed, computed recursively.